The Election Mail Act would support the delivery and processing of election mail and make sure voters do not have to pay to return ballots

 - Require states to count absentee ballots that are postmarked by Election Day and arrive within 7 days after the election, while permitting states to have deadlines more than 7 days following the election;

 - Require USPS to postmark all ballots and election officials and USPS to use special tags that help to identify ballots in mail processing facilities to ensure timely delivery;

 - Require states and jurisdictions to use Intelligent Mail barcodes that allow voters to track their ballots; and

 - Require USPS to consult annually with Native American tribes on postal issues that affect voting on tribal lands.

-Last fall, Klobuchar introduced the Freedom to Vote Act, which would set basic national standards to make sure all Americans can cast their ballots in the way that works best for them, regardless of what zip code they live in, including by improving voting access, expanding early-in person voting and voting by mail, and modernizing election systems.
-All Senate Democrats cosponsored this legislation and voted to advance the bill in January.
+In 2021, Klobuchar introduced the Freedom to Vote Act, which would set basic national standards to make sure all Americans can cast their ballots in the way that works best for them, regardless of what zip code they live in, including by improving voting access, expanding early in-person voting and voting by mail, and modernizing election systems.
+All Senate Democrats cosponsored this legislation and voted to advance the bill in January 2022.